itinsley/soundclash_client/README.md

  - POST /clash_challenge/:unique_ref ✅
  - Redirect to clash ✅
  - Redirect back to challenge after Login
+ - Pick up default user picture after social login - but allow it to be changed

 ## Tech Debt
 - Have multiple reducers